Skip to Content

 Sacred Cenote (or Cenote Sagrado)

+The Sacred Cenote is located right at the highly visited archeological site of Chichen Itza.
 With an opening in the earth of around 200 feet, this cenote is flanked by dramatic cliff drops that descend close to 90 feet into the water below.

 Cenote Sagrado (also known locally as Chen Ku) was thought to have been used as an area of sacrifice in pre-Columbian Mayan times.
-During archeological excavation in the past, anything from human bones to precious jewels were recovered, it was like swimming through history.
+During archeological excavation in the past, everything from human bones to precious jewels were recovered, it was like swimming through history.

 It’s not possible to swim in it since it’s sacred, but make sure to check it out when you visit the ruins.
 It’s certainly the best cenote near Chichen Itza to visit if you’re on a rush!